aws/sagemaker-python-sdk/README.rst

 PyTorch SageMaker Estimators
 ----------------------------

-With PyTorch SageMaker ``Estimators``, you can train and host PyTorch models on Amazon SageMaker.
+With PyTorch SageMaker Estimators, you can train and host PyTorch models on Amazon SageMaker.

 Supported versions of PyTorch: ``0.4.0``, ``1.0.0``.